Man City star Gabriel Jesus issues response as he's asked if he wants to play for a club like Real Madrid | Goal.com

 He did, however, confess that he "always wants more" in his career.

-"I have a contract with City and I am very happy with the season I am having, being able to play, score goals and help my team," he told AS.
-"I am very happy with the year I am having and I'm not thinking about transfer issues.
+"I have a contract with City and I am very happy with the season I am having, playing, scoring goals and helping the team," he told AS.
+"I am very happy with the year I am having and I don't think about these things.

-"I am still the same dreamer as I was when I was wearing the Palmeiras shirt, the boy who wanted to conquer great things and achieve big goals.

-"I am still very young, despite having already won important titles in my career.
-I always want more and to fly high."
+"I am still the dreamer I was when I wore the Palmeiras jersey.
+I want to achieve great things and conquer my objectives.
+I am still young despite having won important things in my career.
+I always want more and to fly higher."

 Meanwhile, he says that City do not feel that they have one foot in the quarter-finals of the Champions League, despite beating Madrid 2-1 in their last-16 first-leg encounter on Wednesday.